guidogagl/LSMDB/README.md

 The user can decide to refuse a received message by selecting the corresponding row of the table and pressing the 'Refuse' button.

-Finally, the user can send a new message to a company by entering a text in the description field, entering the stake, the id of the project to which the message refers and selecting the company receiving the message.
+Finally, the user can send a new message to a company by entering a text, a stake and the id of the project to which the message refers, in their corresponding fields, and selecting the company receiving the message.

 ## Obbiettivi del branch Matteo